 In February 2012, we sold all of our rights to receive future royalty payments on CIMZIA® and MIRCERA®.
 Although we are required to make payments to the purchaser of these royalty interests only in certain situations, including the event of our breach of a representation, warranty or covenant in the Purchase and Sale Agreement that gives rise to a liability in accordance with the terms and conditions of such agreement, this royalty sale transaction was recorded as a liability (Royalty Obligation) that we will amortize using the interest method over the estimated life of the Purchase and Sale Agreement.
-While we do not anticipate making any cash payments for principal or interest, we will impute interest on the transaction and record interest expense at the estimated interest rate.
+As a result, we impute interest on the transaction and record interest expense at the estimated interest rate.
 Our estimate of the interest rate under the agreement is based on the amount of royalty payments to be received by RPI over the life of the arrangement and payments we may be required to make to RPI under the agreement, if any.
-We will periodically assess the expected royalty payments to RPI from UCB and Roche using a combination of historical results and forecasts from market data sources and to the extent such payments are greater or less than our initial estimates, or the timing of such payments is materially different than our original estimates, we will adjust the amortization of the Royalty Obligation.
-There are a number of factors that could affect the amount and timing of royalty payments from CIMZIA® and MIRCERA®, most of which are not within our control.
-Such factors include, but are not limited to, changing standards of care, the introduction of competing products, manufacturing or other delays, biosimilar competition, intellectual property matters, adverse events that result in governmental health authority imposed restrictions on the use of the drug products, and other events or circumstances that result in reduced royalty payments from CIMZIA® and MIRCERA®, all of which would result in a reduction of interest expense ove
+We will periodically assess the expected royalty payments to RPI from UCB and Roche using a combination of historical results and forecasts from market data sources.
+To the extent such payments are greater or less than our initial estimates, or the timing of such payments is materially different than our original estimates, we will adjust the amortization of the Royalty Obligation.
+There are a number of factors that could materially affect the amount and timing of royalty payments from CIMZIA® and MIRCERA®, most of which are not within our control.
+Such factors include, but are not limited to, changing standards of care, the introduction of competing products, manufacturing or other delays, biosimilar competition, intellectual property matters, adverse events that result in governmental health authority imposed restrictions on the use of the drug products, and other events or circumstances that result in reduced royalty payments from CIMZIA® and MIRCERA®, all of which would result in a reduction of non-cash royalty revenues and non-cash interest expense over the life of the Royalt